 And that’s because heavier treadmills should feel more stable and secure, being less likely to wiggle around or feel wobbly during workouts.

-The F80 comes with an assembled weight of 278 lb, which is quite heavy for a treadmill in this price range.
+With this in mind, the F80 comes with an assembled weight of 274 lb, which is quite heavy for a treadmill in this price range.

 The Commercial 1750 comes with an in box weight of 340 lb… which isn’t the same spec as an assembled weight.